 The answer is yes! :) You can home school your child!
 Help, home school support and guidance is available for you.

-Many people – even family members may try to discourage you from taking the most active roll in your child’s education, causing you to question whether you can home school your child legally.
+Many people, even family members, may try to discourage you from taking the most active role in your child's education, causing you to question whether you can home school your child legally.

-Remember, homeschooling is legal in every state of the US (and many other countries around the world!).
+homeschooling is legal in every state of the US (and many other countries

 The parent of guardian of a child of "compulsory school age" has a duty to provide an education during that period.